With False Friends Like These, Who Can Notice Mistakes?: Related Work

-\paragraph{Data Poisoning.} Generally speaking, data poisoning attacks manipulate the training data to cause a model to fail during inference~\citep{biggio2018wild, goldblum2020dataset}.
+Generally speaking, data poisoning attacks manipulate the training data to cause a model to fail during inference~\citep{biggio2018wild, goldblum2020dataset}.
 Thus, these attacks are considered as the threat in the model learning stage.
-Depending on their objectives, poisoning attacks can be divided to targeted attacks~\citep{koh2017understanding, shafahi2018poison, huang2020metapoison, geiping2020witches} and indiscriminate attacks~\citep{newsome2006paragraph, biggio2012poisoning, feng2019learning, nakkiran2019a, huang2021unlearnable, yuan2021neural, tao2021provable, fowl2021adversarial}.
-The threat of indiscriminate poisoning attacks shares a similar consequence with the hypocritical attacks considered in this paper: both aim to cause a \textit{denial of service} in the model deployment stage.
-One criticism of indiscriminate poisoning attacks is that their presence is detectable by looking at model performance in the verification stage~\citep{zhu2019transferable}.
+Depending on their objectives, poisoning attacks can be divided into \textit{integrity attacks}~\citep{koh2017understanding, shafahi2018poison, geiping2020witches, gao2021learning, blum2021robust} and \textit{availability attacks}~\citep{newsome2006paragraph, biggio2012poisoning, feng2019learning, nakkiran2019a, huang2021unlearnable, tao2021provable, fowl2021adversarial}.
+The threat of availability poisoning attacks shares a similar consequence with the hypocritical attacks considered in this paper: both aim to cause a \textit{denial of service} in the model deployment stage.
+One criticism of availability poisoning attacks is that their presence is detectable by looking at model performance in the verification stage~\citep{zhu2019transferable, shafahi2018poison}.
 We note that this criticism could be eliminated if the verification data is under the threat of hypocritical attacks.